jugordon/AzureConsumption/README.md

 ## Requirements

 Permissions
-1. User with Global Administrator Role in Azure ( It will be required for configure the role of EnrollmentReader in the service principal)
+1. User with Global Administrator Role in Azure ( It will be required for configure the EnrollmentReader role in the service principal)
 2. Azure subscription and a resource group with permission to create resources

 Software required for the deployment :